Swords Pavilions: Expansion

-In 2006, the Movies@Swords cinema was opened.
-Also in 2006, Phase 2 of the centre was opened, which added retailers such as Penneys.
-There are plans for a Phase 3, which would be located at the front of the centre.
-It would be located next to the Swords metro stop on the R132, however Phase 3 has been shelved until further notice.
+In 2006, the Movies@Swords cinema opened.
+Additionally, in the same year, Phase 2 of the center was inaugurated, introducing retailers like Penneys.
+There are proposed plans for a Phase 3, situated at the front of the center, adjacent to the Swords metro stop on the R132.
+However, Phase 3 has been put on hold until further notice.

 In June 2018, plans for a €3.3 million development were announced which would reconfigure the first floor of Phase 2 to accommodate 3 new restaurant units where two of the units would be occupied by Five Guys and Milano.
 The development would also include a glass bridge that will link the first floor of the centre.